James Fenimore Cooper, Early American Author

 An interesting anecdote is that a chair that may have belonged to the mother of James Fenimore Cooper remains in the house.
 As the story goes, she did not want to move out of the house when the time came, so she was lifted out while sitting in the chair.

-While visiting, you will also see a bed and other belongings of the brother of Napoleon, who had fled to the same area.
+The house has also been the site where a bed and other belongings of the brother of Napoleon, who had fled to the same area, remained.

 The house next to the Cooper house is another historical structure that now serves as a charming interactive children’s museum for ages 3 to 9, as the result of grant funding.

 Dr. James Still Historic Office and Education Center